Police justified in using dog to stop man fleeing checkpoint

-A police officer using a dog to stop a man trying to avoid an checkpoint was justified, the Independent Police Conduct Authority (IPCA) has found.
+A police officer using a dog to stop a man trying to avoid a checkpoint was justified, the Independent Police Conduct Authority (IPCA) has found.

 The incident began when a man failed to stop at a drink-driving checkpoint in Whangārei shortly before midnight on April 23 last year.